 Start off by measuring your jersey which will make it much easier to find the right frame size.
 Most jerseys will either be 30” by 36” or 32” by 40”.
 It’s also a good idea to bring your jersey with you while shopping for your shadow box or standard frame.
-That way, you can lay it out in the store to ensure it’s the right fit for your jersey and you can adequately display the important parts, e.g., the number, the name, etc.
+This way, you can lay it out in the store to ensure it’s the right fit for your jersey and that you can adequately display the important parts, e.g., the number, the name, etc.

-If you’re purchasing a standard frame, make sure there is a foam backing board and the glass is plexiglass.
+If you’re purchasing a standard frame, make sure there is a foam backing board and the glass is plexiglass or acrylic.
 It may be easier to use a shadow box, as it provides more space between the object and the glass.

 How Should I Display the Jersey?

 Once you’ve decided on the frame or shadow box, it’s time to figure out how you want to display the jersey.
 Lay the jersey on either the mat board (shadow box) or foam backing board (standard frame), and fold the jersey, making sure the number, player name, and sleeve patch logos are visible.
 Some collectors will use a foam insert, which makes the jersey look more filled out.
-If you choose to use a foam insert, make sure it’s cut in a rectangular shape that fits snuggly in the torso of the jersey, leaving room to fold the arms.
+If you choose to use a foam insert, make sure it’s cut in a rectangular shape that fits snugly in the torso of the jersey, leaving room to fold the arms.

 After making sure the jersey looks exactly how you want it to be displayed, pin the fabric in the desired position.
 Next, iron on the folds you made on the jersey to make sure it stays in place.